18F/cg-pipelines/README.md

 * {repo-root-dir}/register

-  The register script loops through all of the defined pipelines and either calls the register.sh script in each pipeline directory or runs a default **set-pipeline** command is no register.sh script is found for the pipeline.
+  The register script loops through all of the defined pipelines and either calls the register script in each pipeline directory or runs a default **set-pipeline** command is no register script is found for the pipeline.

 * {repo-root-dir}/destroy

-  The destroy script loops through all of the defined pipelines and either calls the destroy.sh script in each pipeline directory or runs a default **destroy-pipeline** command if no destroy.sh script is found for the pipeline.
+  The destroy script loops through all of the defined pipelines and either calls the destroy script in each pipeline directory or runs a default **destroy-pipeline** command if no destroy script is found for the pipeline.

 ### Working with Concourse pipelines: